mia-platform-marketplace/SpringBoot-Custom-Plugin-Template/README.md

 This walkthrough will explain you how to correctly create a microservice from a Springboot Template using our DevOps Console.

+## Current Version

+This example is currently based on Java SE 11 (LTS)

 ## Create a microservice

 In order to do so, access to [Mia-Platform DevOps Console](https://console.cloud.mia-platform.eu/login), create a new project and go to the **Design** area.